Glasgow Hibernian F.C.: Results

-With the wary Edinburgh Hibernian having rebuffed a proposal to act as opponent in their inaugural match, Glasgow Hibernian first entered the Scottish Cup for the 1889–90 season, but despite having assembled a team of a decent standard through loan arrangements (including Jim Cassidy, John Cunningham, Willie Naughton, Jerry Reynolds and Willie Dunning who went on to play professionally in England) lost 3–1 at home to Thistle F.C. from nearby Dalmarnock in the first round, watched by 500 spectators.
+With the wary Edinburgh Hibernian having rebuffed a proposal to act as opponent in their inaugural match, Glasgow Hibernian first entered the Scottish Cup for the 1889–90 season, but despite having assembled a team of a decent standard through loan arrangements (including Jim Cassidy, John Cunningham, Lewis Campbell, Willie Naughton, Jerry Reynolds and Willie Dunning who all went on to play professionally in England) lost 3–1 at home to Thistle F.C. from nearby Dalmarnock in the first round, watched by 500 spectators.
 They fared little better in the Glasgow Cup, being drawn against the leading club of the era, Queen's Park, in the opening round and suffering a 4–0 defeat at home.
-The 4,000 attendance for that match would have been particularly disappointing to the owners who had hoped (and budgeted accordingly) to attract a greater number of fans from the local area, as Celtic had done as soon as they began playing matches – in contrast to Hibernian's crowd, Queen's Park's meeting with Celtic two weeks earlier drew 22,000 spectators to the first Celtic Park followed by 10,000 to the second Hampden for a replay even with prices increased to keep down numbers.
+The 4,000 attendance for that match would have been particularly disappointing to the owners who had hoped (and budgeted accordingly) to attract a greater number of fans from the local area, as Celtic had done as soon as they began playing matches – in contrast to Hibernian's crowd, Queen's Park's meeting with Celtic two weeks earlier drew 22,000 spectators to the first Celtic Park followed by 10,000 to the second Hampden for a replay even with prices increased to keep spectator numbers down to manageable levels.

 The early cup exits left only sporadic friendlies to occupy the club until the next season, including one against Heart of Midlothian and two against Partick Thistle.
 In February 1890, Hibernian Park was the venue for the Scotland Junior international team's first match against Northern Ireland Juniors, the Scots winning 11–0.

 In the 1890–91 Scottish Cup first round, Hibernian overcame Kelvinside Athletic 5–1 in a replay, but then lost 4–1 away to Wishaw Thistle.
-The Glasgow Cup appeared to have brought a more favourable draw than the previous year, but Hibernian again failed to progress as they were eliminated by Summerton Athletic from Govan in a replay after a 2–2 draw at home – Queen's Park had beaten Summerton 11–0 at the same stage in 1889.
+The Glasgow Cup appeared to have brought a more favourable draw than the previous year, but Hibernian again failed to progress as they were eliminated by Summerton Athletic from Govan (who had been beaten 11–0 by Queen's Park at the same stage in 1889) in a replay after a 2–2 draw at home.